 Is this useful to me when I plan my travels?
 Can I use this in every market I go to?
 Are there lots of markets covered?

 Take the time to consider these questions before you hit the Send button to us.

 (That said, Kickstarters are great.
 There should be innovative travel gear.
 The problem with Kickstarter is these products usually fall under the “prototype” problem.
-Unless I can see how one actually holds up in real life, I’m probably not inclined in covering it.
+Unless I can see how one actually holds up in real life, we are probably not inclined to feature it.
 What happens if I write about your product and it never goes into production?
 Or if it falls apart after five seconds?)

 Occasionally, we'll hear about something really great with a fantastic concept.
 But we still may pass because a) you don’t have the traction and breadth to be widely useful or 2) the functionality isn’t quite ironed out.

 Don’t forget to come back and e-mail us again!
 Make something so compelling that we have to write about it.
 A great example of this is Splitwise.

 Besides, it’s not like anyone wants to write [company name] and [said product] sucks.
 No one enjoys that.

 No. Those acting on behalf of companies and their clients may look into advertising options and contact our team for a more accurate quote.

 These posts follow our advertising guidelines.
 That means it’s labeled and disclosed as such—instead of appearing to come from an individual—and follow FTC and Google guidelines (there's really no negotiation on that).